tobega/tailspin-v0/TailspinReference.md

 #### Inline templates
 Templates can be defined inline by just wrapping a templates body as follows:
-Start with a backslash '\' (or lambda if you squint) followed by an optional identifier and an opening paranthesis, with the backslash-identifier sequence repeated before the closing parenthesisat the end, e.g. `$ -> \(<0> 'zero'!\)` or `$ -> \onlyZero(<0> 'zero'! \onlyZero)`.
+Start with a backslash '\' (or lambda if you squint) followed by an optional identifier and an opening parenthesis, with the backslash-identifier sequence repeated before the closing parenthesis at the end, e.g. `$ -> \(<0> 'zero'!\)` or `$ -> \onlyZero(<0> 'zero'! \onlyZero)`.
 The example will output `zero` if `$` was `0` (but will not output anything at all otherwise).

 Of course, the identifier, if one is given, acts as a name for [templates state](#mutable-state),